-God’s heart is now focused on accomplishing the global mission.
+God’s heart is now focused on accomplishing the global mission towards all people.
 So it is more accurate to say that God has ordained that his Son’s church move past Israel, not so much replace Israel.
 And as noted, God wants to reach Israel too with the gospel, so he regathered Jews in their ancient homeland for this purpose.

 But I heard that God will re-ordain sacrificing animals in the Messianic Age to commemorate the death of the Messiah.